Piemonte Cycling Tour

 Tours Overview

-The La Fausto Coppi Gran Fondo is the pinnacle of a week where we share with you a combination of sensational riding and world-class wine and food, in the as yet undiscovered cyclist’s paradise of Piemonte (Piedmont).
-Narrow winding roads through the World Heritage listed Le Langhe landscape creates an unforgettable Italian Adventure in this most beautiful and little known region of Italy.
+Here we share with you a combination of sensational riding and world-class wine and food, in the as yet undiscovered cyclist’s paradise of Piemonte (Piedmont).

 Get off the beaten path and rediscover your taste for adventure.
 Enjoy the unexpected, the journey, the history, the culture and of course the world class wines and cuisine.